Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 ---
 layout: post
-title:  "A journey into Haskell: Harmony, a library for working with notes, chords and scales"
+title:  "A journey into Haskell: Harmony, a library for music"
 date:   2015-02-23 19:19:02
 categories: software Haskell
 ---